 The first Port Mann Bridge opened in 1964 with four lanes over 2,093 m (6,867 ft), including approach spans.
+It connected Surrey on the south bank of the Fraser with Coquitlam on the north bank of the Fraser.
 It was named after the community of Port Mann, through which the south end of the bridge passed.
 In 2001, an eastbound HOV lane was added while doing a seismic upgrade, to help it carry 127,000 trips per day.

 Originally twinning the old bridge was considered, and then it was decided to replace it with a new a 10-lane cable-stayed replacement bridge, the widest in the world (and demolishing the original bridge).
 The new Port Mann Bridge, opened in 2012 and carries the Trans-Canada Highway over the Fraser River, with an HOV lane, and cycling and pedestrian access.
 It was built at a cost of $2.5 billion, including 37 kilometres (23 mi) of Highway 1 upgrade.